int-72h/int-72h/README.md

 ### I'm int.
-I'm a programmer who programs in Python and a bit of C++ (although it's Valve's limited version, so it's practically just C with classes).

-Planning on learning Java, proper C, and some OpenGL.
+I'm a programmer who programs in Python mainly.
+Planning on learning Java, some C, and maybe OpenGL.

 I've currently got a few projects- however I'm also planning on making on a game in the Godot engine.